Tactile Rendering Using Three Basic Stimulus Components in Ultrasound Midair Haptics: Conclusion

 \section{Conclusion}

-This study proposes a midair tactile rendering method synthesizing three basic ultrasound stimulus: static pressure, 30 Hz vibration, and 200 Hz vibration, primally stimulating SA-I, FA-I, and FA-II receptors, respectively.
+This study proposes a midair tactile rendering method synthesizing three basic ultrasound stimuli: static pressure, 30 Hz vibration, and 150 Hz vibration, primarily stimulating SA-I, FA-I, and FA-II receptors, respectively.
 The pressure stimulus was presented with a 5 Hz ultrasound foci rotation, while vibration stimuli were synthesized by modulating the sound amplitude of the foci.

-The proposed method can render at least six distinguishable tactile texture with different roughness and friction sensations.
-The pressure-only stimulus felt smooth and slippery, and its smoothness was close that of glass marble.
-The synthesized vibration enhanced its roughness and friction sensations, and its roughness reached that of a 100 grid sandpaper.
+The proposed method can render at least six discriminable tactile textures with different roughness and friction sensations.
+The pressure-only stimulus felt smooth and slippery, and its smoothness was close to that of a glass marble.
+The synthesized vibration enhanced its roughness and friction sensations, and its roughness reached that of a 100-grit sandpaper.

 \ifCLASSOPTIONcaptionsoff

 \fi